hoangtn/SRBreak/README.md

 Segmental duplication information can be obtained from here: http://humanparalogy.gs.washington.edu/build37/data/GRCh37GenomicSuperDup.tab and should be formatted the same as the file [GRCh37GenomicSuperDup.tab.onlyChr21](./GRCh37GenomicSuperDup.tab.onlyChr21) for each chromosome.

-Users should follow this example [test_package.md](./test_package.md) to learn more about parameters used inside the package.
+Please follow this example [test_package.md](./test_package.md) to learn more about parameters used inside the package.

 ## Installation